Universal credit and employee pay

 If your situation falls under (b) above, if you can provide proof of when/what you were actually paid, e.g. payslips or bank statements, you must let DWP know.
 If necessary, you should ask for your case to be escalated.
 This should hopefully result in someone from DWP or HMRC looking in detail at your situation and your RTI pay and tax records and potentially contacting the employer to clarify issues on the earnings reported, if necessary.

-Our understanding is that this escalation route is outside the formal appeal process so you may want to request a Mandatory Reconsideration at the same time to ensure you are within the relevant time limits to challenge the UC decision officially.
+Our understanding is that this escalation route is outside the formal appeal process so you may want to ask for a formal decision to be issued with appeal rights and request a Mandatory Reconsideration at the same time to ensure you are within the relevant time limits to challenge the UC decision officially.
 If you are not satisfied with the outcome, of the Mandatory Reconsideration, you can then an appeal to an independent Tribunal.
 You may need to speak to a welfare rights adviser, such as Citizens Advice, for help with this.